Free Gift Progress Bar on Shopify: Stack Rewards to Lift AOV

 - Tier 3: $80-90 (cart discount)

-The goal isn’t to make every shopper hit every tier — it’s to make tier 1 feel achievable for most carts and tier 3 feel achievable for the largest carts.
+The goal isn’t to make every shopper hit every tier.
+It’s to make tier 1 feel achievable for most carts and tier 3 feel achievable for the largest carts.

 What free gifts to offer